robin-rpr/nginx-nodejs/README.md

 ## Donate `(who cares anyway?)`
-Feel free to help me out during moving as I have to pay two rents (for two apartments) at the same time, for almost one and a half months.
+Feel free to help me out during moving as I have to pay two rents (for two apartments) at the same time, for almost one and a half months starting 15.
+September 2020.
 Gah!

 Every penny is appreciated.
 Thank you!